 - (Tip from a reader comment: “I took my boiling water off the burner and let it settle a moment and then gently lowered my eggs.
 Worked great!
 I had several broken eggs on my first batch when I put the eggs in while the water was at a rolling boil.
 Hope this helps someone because this recipe is a game-changer!”)

-- Boil on high for 30 seconds, then turn the burner to the lowest setting for a very gentle (not rolling) simmer.
+- Once the eggs are in, keep the burner on high for 30 seconds (so long as the eggs aren’t knocking together), then turn the burner to the lowest setting for a very gentle (not rolling) simmer.
 Cover the pan with a lid and wait 13 minutes.
-(It’s ok if the water doesn’t come back up to a rolling boil for the 30 seconds.)

 - Put the eggs in an ice bath.
 You can do this by filling a separate bowl with water and ice, and transfer the eggs, or, gently pour the water out of the pan without cracking the eggs, then fill the pan with cold water and ice.
 The first way, with the bowl, is easiest to prevent accidentally cracking your eggs while they are hot.